Can Dry Fruits Actually Help Your Thyroid?

 Important Warnings

 Brazil nut limit: Do not exceed 3 brazil nuts per day.
-Selenium toxicity is real and causes hair loss, nausea, and nerve damage — the opposite of what you want.
+Selenium toxicity (selenosis) is real and causes hair loss, nausea, nail brittleness, and nerve damage — the opposite of what you want.
+Symptoms of excess selenium can mimic hypothyroidism, creating a confusing clinical picture.

 Iodine caution: If you have hyperthyroidism, avoid seaweed snacks and iodised salt in excess.
 Stick to low-iodine dry fruits like makhana, almonds, and pumpkin seeds.